-- 4.1 Concept of Capital Market and Its Organisation - 4.2 Organised Capital Market and Unorganised Capital Market - 4.3 Distinction between Money Market and Capital Market - 4.4 Functions/Importance of Capital Market - 4.5 Structure of Indian Capital Market - 4.6 Features of Indian Capital Market - 4.7 Security and Security Market - 4.8 Methods of Security Trading - 4.9 Depository System - 4.10 Primary Market/New-Issue Market/Initial Public Offer (IPO) - 4.11 Difference between Primary Market and Secondary Market - 4.12 Stock Exchange/Stock Market/Share Market - 4.13 Functionaries of Stock Exchanges - 4.14 A Brief Description of Major Stock Exchanges in India - 4.15 Control of Stock Exchanges - 4.16 Securities and Exchange Board of India (SEBI) - 4.17 Capital Market Reforms in Recent Years - 4.18 Recent Trends in Indian Capital Market money market and capital market, difference between organised and unorganised capital market, features of Indian capital market, etc. Any capital market has two parts: primary market or new issue market and secondary market or stock exchange or share market.
+- 8.1 Concept of Capital Market and Its Organisation - 8.2 Organised Capital Market and Unorganised Capital Market - 8.3 Distinction between Money Market and Capital Market: - 8.4 Functions/Importance of Capital Market (Role of Capital Market in Economic Development) - 8.5 Structure (Constituents/Elements) of Indian Capital Market - 8.6 Features of Indian Capital Market - 8.7 Security and Security Market - 8.8 Methods of Security Trading - 8.9 Depository System - 8.10 Primary Market/Non-Issue Market/Initial Public Offer (IPO) - 8.11 Difference between Primary Market and Secondary Market - 8.12 Stock Exchange/Stock Market/Share Market - 8.13 Functionaries of Stock Exchanges - 8.14 A Brief Description of Major Stock Exchanges in India - 8.15 Control of Stock Exchanges - 8.16 Securities and Exchange Board of India (SEBI) - 8.17 Capital Market Reforms in Recent Years

+We know that any financial market has two major parts: money market and capital market.
+In the previous unit, we discussed various aspects of money market.
+In the present unit, we shall discuss various topics related to capital market.
+In particular, we shall consider the organisation and functions of capital market, difference between money market and capital market, difference between organised and unorganised capital market, features of Indian capital market, etc. Any capital market has two parts: primary market or new issue market and secondary market or stock exchange or share market.
 In the former, new issues of securities are traded whereas in the latter, old and existing securities are traded.
-In the present chapter, we have discussed the functions, instruments and players in the new issue market.
+In the present unit, we have discussed the functions, instruments and players in the new issue market.
 We have also considered the issue mechanism, that is, distribution methods of new issues followed by a new issue market.
 In the context of secondary or stock market, we have considered security trading and the role of depository system in security trading.
 Two important securities in a stock market are shares and bonds or debentures.
 We have discussed various types of shares and bonds, difference between shares and bonds, etc. We have also discussed the organisation, functions and functionaries of a stock market.
 Again, various functionaries of a stock exchange are often engaged in unfair and unhealthy practices.
 Hence, activities of stock exchanges are needed to be controlled.
 In India, Securities and Exchange Board of India (SEBI) has been set up for this purpose.
 Hence, we have analysed the objectives, organisation and functions of SEBI.
 Various reforms have been adopted in recent years in the Indian capital market.
-Those recent reforms have also been discussed in the present chapter.
+Those recent reforms have also been discussed in the present unit.